-This can of Rubenstein’s Fancy Blueback Red Salmon holds 3.5 oz and the only ingredients listed are: red salmon and salt.
+This can of Rubenstein’s Fancy Blueback Red Salmon holds 3.5 oz.
+This is a brand of Trident Seafoods of Seattle, Washington.
+Trident is one of the largest American seafood companies and their various products can be found in major supermarkets.
+The can of salmon’s only ingredients are red salmon and salt.
 They have a little blurb about how it is an all-natural product, ready to eat right out of the can.
 Well, let’s see about that.

 After opening the can I admit it did not look nearly as bad as my first experience, but I don’t think I would eat it right from the can.
-The can was mostly good looking salmon meat – the backbone section in the middle and just a little skin around the edge.
+The can held mostly good-looking salmon meat, the backbone section in the middle and just a little skin around the edge.
 I needed to clean up some of that, but in the end the weight of the contents was mostly salmon.

 This hardly qualifies as a recipe, more of a desperate attempt to make lunch the day before I go shopping.
 I’m stranded at home without a car and so I used what I had to make a salmon patty.

 I combined the salmon, minus a few skin pieces and bone, with some lemon zest and juice, black pepper, dill, 1 egg and seasoned breadcrumbs.
 I formed this all into one large patty, which I then fried in a pan with a little vegetable oil.